joesecurity/pafishmacro/README.md

 # Pafish Macro
 ## (Paranoid Fish)

 Pafish Macro is a Macro enabled Office Document to detect malware analysis systems and sandboxes.
-It uses evasion & detection techniques implemented by malicious documents.
+It uses evasion & detection techniques implemented by recent malicious documents found in the public.

 The VBS / VBA code is open source, you can study the code of all evasion tricks.